hrichstein/hstTreasury/docs/index.md

 To get other targets, go to MAST, select what you need, and copy the API script with the "curl" commands.
 Paste those in the terminal while in the data/ directory.

+### mastQuery.ipynb
+Alternatively, if you're not a fan of using curl/would like to do things without having to go to MAST directly, this Jupyter Notebook shows how to use astroquery.mast to get the relevant data.
+If you want other targets for this program, simply change the "tname."

 ## Scripts
 Order to run:
 1. orgFLC.py